 Commitments of in-principle cash support will be made through a competitive and meritbased process.

-The Activity Lead must advise OMRI as soon as they are notified of the outcome of their application to the External Program.
+The Activity Lead must advise OMRI as soon as they are notified of the outcome of their application to CUREator+.

 The Activity Lead will be responsible for coordinating the Activity and complying with all reporting requirements, if successful.